 All written work submitted, including in-class exams, must carry the student's name and must be reasonably neat and well organized.
 Every student is issued a computer account and has access to a printer: thus, class assignments should be typed and either submitted via Blackboard or other assigned mechanism, or printed out for final submission on paper to ensure that it is legible.

 Any non-electronic work that cannot easily be read may receive zero points.
 This requirement definitely applies to any assignment requiring numerical or algebraic solutions — we must be able to differentiate among exponents, factors, and variables!
 It is especially important for exams.
 A reasonable standard of English expression and grammar usage is also required; there are many online tools for spell-checking and grammar-checking — use them.

 Extra care should be taken with handwritten, in-class exams and assignments.
 If they cannot be read, they cannot be graded.

-This is the official Purdue policy (paragraph J) on selling or publishing your notes taken in class:
+Paragraph J at this location is the official Purdue policy on selling or publishing your notes taken in class.
+I particular, note that

 Computer Account Security and Use